cmds-hub/lobby/public/docs/embed.md

 **Need Some Guidance?**

-Follow the steps in the guide [HERE](https://hub.cmds.app/lobby/docs/guides/safety-certificate-upload/learner.pdf)
+Follow the steps in the guide <a target="_blank" href="https://hub.cmds.app/lobby/docs/guides/safety-certificate-upload/learner.pdf">HERE</a>

 **What is a Safety Certificate?**

-View the example ticket for reference [HERE](https://hub.cmds.app/lobby/docs/guides/safety-certificate-upload/example.pdf)
+View the example ticket for reference <a target="_blank" href="https://hub.cmds.app/lobby/docs/guides/safety-certificate-upload/example.pdf">HERE</a>